The Vertagear PL6000 is a highly versatile chair that looks great in any office.

 Take the Vertagear PL6000, for instance.
 This high-quality gaming chair comes with a premium price tag.
 It costs around $490 MSRP, so we’ve decided to see if it lives up to the hype, and more importantly, if it’s worth your hard-earned money.

 |Dimensions||33 x 28 x 13”|

 |Colors||Blue, red, white, green, grey, yellow, orange, camo|

 These products provide greater back support and help distribute pressure throughout the user’s body, instead of putting it all onto the spine.

 This chair offers more color options than most.
-The variants are something special: not too bright, not too pale.
+The variants are special: not too bright, not too pale.
 There’s even a camouflaged version, which is a bold and unusual design choice.

 Also, the casters have a colored trim to match the upholstery.
 This is a small addition, but it’s a nice touch.

-The PL6000 is one of the strongest chairs on the market, with a weight limit of 440lbs.
-Considering that most only support around 300lbs, this model is far superior if you’re on the heavier side.
+The PL6000 is one of the most robust chairs present on the market, with a weight limit of 440lbs.
+Given that most only support around 300lbs, this model is far superior if you’re on the heavier side.

-It comes in just a few separate pieces, and is easily assembled.
+It comes in just a few separate pieces and can be easily assembled.
 It does weigh about 56lbs, though, so you might need somebody to help hold parts up as you attach them.